Doooogy/jche5159_quiz_8/README.md

 - Coding Technique:
   Fractal Trees-Space Colonization
 - Comment:
   By generating hierarchical structures, new branches with self-similarity can be formed, creating random images resembling "tree" shapes.
+When transferring "branch" to other elements, it should create iterations accordingly.
 - Sketch:
 ![Image 3](readmeImages/Image%203.jpg)
 *Process*